 Comfort foods are some of my favourite recipes to transform into lightened up versions that taste equally amazing to the original version, if not better!

 Let’s talk about lasagna for example.

 Long strips of noodles, gooey cheese, meat sauce, sometimes a nice cream sauce…YUM, butttt not the lightest recipe of all times.
 Especially when one small piece never quite seems to be enough.

 Now what about if we subbed in long thin strips of zucchini instead of the noodles, used slightly less cheese, and subbed in extra lean ground beef or chicken?

 A lightened up version of lasagna that I actually prefer over the regular lasagna!

 Why, you might ask?

-The moisture from the zucchini noodles solves this problem!
+However, the moisture from the zucchini noodles totally solves this problem!
 Say buh-bye to super hard and chewy noodles.

 Plus, the zucchini incorporates another source of veggies AND lowers the overall carbohydrate content, which is perfect if you’re looking for a lighter dish.